aday-94/IU_Arabic_CompPhon_Project/README.md

 Colab Notebook

-1. Import libraries
+    Step 1.
+Import libraries

-2. Create phonological feature (PF) embeddings for each IPA character
+    Step 2.
+Create phonological feature (PF) embeddings for each IPA character

-3. Read in pre-silver standard (preSS) and silver standard (SS) transcription texts
+    Step 3.
+Read in pre-silver standard (preSS) and silver standard (SS) transcription texts

             Get counts of all possible 2-character combinations in the preSS and SS

     Debrief 1

-4. Learn and extract neural network (NN) feature embeddings for each IPA character
+    Step 4.
+Learn and extract neural network (NN) feature embeddings for each IPA character

-5. Visualize cosine similarity histograms of all IPA characters using PF and NN embeddings
+    Step 5.
+Visualize cosine similarity histograms of all IPA characters using PF and NN embeddings

-6. Qualitatively compare the cosine similarity scores of each 2-character pair that showed an increase in counts from the preSS to SS texts
+    Step 6.
+Qualitatively compare the cosine similarity scores of each 2-character pair that showed an increase in counts from the preSS to SS texts

     Debrief 2

-7. Get OCP cluster hierarchical graphs
+    Step 7.
+Get OCP cluster hierarchical graphs

 ## III.
 How to Install and Run the Project: